ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 - **Enable | disable a feature for everyone**

 	We would like to ship a batch of hidden features, for example new features, bug fixes, verbose logging and telemetry.
 Then, with a flip of a switch enable a feature for **all** users of the extension.
-If the feature results in an unsatisfactory user experience or is no longer needed, for example verbose logging, we simply flip the switch.
+If the feature results in an unsatisfactory user experience we simply flip the switch.

+	Many times, we collect data that would be invaluable to have when investigating issues, but would otherwise be undesirable to display at all times.
+For example, logging verbose information to a console window or displaying the Application insights could all be useful.
+Flags would allow us to choose when to enable that behavior or not, without redeploying code for everyone.

 	![Feature Flag](./_img/phase-features-with-ff/phase-features-with-ff-all-or-nothing.png)

 - **Enable | disable a feature for selected users**

 	With this scenario we can achieve the same, but target specific users or groups of users.
 For example, we could enable the verbose logging feature for a specific user experiencing a problem, or enable a feature for early adopters for preview validation.

+	Feature flags allow us to control the configuration in each environment independently.
+For example, if telemetry in the canary and early adopter deployment rings were overloading/blurring our metrics, we could decide to disable the behavior without redeploying.

 	![Feature Flag](./_img/phase-features-with-ff/phase-features-with-ff-user-group.png)